-Negative zero is an inexact real value written -0.0 which is distinct (in the sense of eqv?) from 0.0.
+Negative zero is an inexact real value written -0.0 and is distinct (in the sense of eqv?) from 0.0.
 A Scheme implementation is not required to distinguish negative zero.
-If it does, however, the behavior of the transcendental functions is sensitive to the distinction in accordance with IEEE

-754. Specifically, in a Scheme implementing complex numbers and negative zero, (imag-part (log -1.0-0.0i)) is $-\pi$ rather than π .
+If it does, however, the behavior of the transcendental functions is sensitive to the distinction in accordance with IEEE 754.
+Specifically, in a Scheme implementing both complex numbers and negative zero, the branch cut of the complex logarithm function is such that (imag-part (log -1.0-0.0i)) is $-\pi$ rather than $\pi$ .